pgRouting/workshop/docs/source/chapters/introduction.rst

 * *Vicky Vergara* works at `Georepublic <http://georepublic.info>`_ and works in Mexico.
 She's a core developer of pgRouting project, and one of the main contributors of pgRouting.
-* *Frédéric Junod* works at the Swiss office of `Camptocamp
+* *Stephen Woodbridge* works at iMaptools.com in the greater Boston, MA area.
-  <http://www.camptocamp.com>`_ for about six years.
-He's an active developer of
-  many open source GIS projects from the browser (GeoExt, OpenLayers) to the server world (MapFish, Shapely, TileCache).
-* *Éric Lemoine* previously worked at the French office of `Camptocamp
-  <http://www.camptocamp.com>`_.
-He's a core developer and PSC member of the
-  OpenLayers project, and one of the main contributors to OpenLayers 3.
+  He is a pgrouting PSC member and developer.
+He develops solutions for mapping, geocoding, reverse geocoding, routing and processing of remote sensing imagery.

 .. rubric:: License